MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 implementation 'com.android.support:customtabs:26.1.0'
 ```

-6. After entering the dependencies you will want to apply the google plugins referenceed above.
+6. Apply the Google plugins that are referenced above:

 ```json
 dependencies {